 - It’s an inflammatory disease.

 - It’s dependent on estrogen.

-Well, we can try to some extent but I would argue that estrogen suppression is not easy to do without drugs.
-In my 20 years of clinical work, I have just never seen that natural modulation of hormones can do much, if anything, for this disease.
+We can try to some extent but estrogen suppression is not easy to do without drugs.
+In my twenty years of clinical work, I have just never seen that natural modulation of hormones can do much, if anything, for this disease.

 Endometriosis is affected by hormones, yes, most definitely.
 But fundamentally endometriosis is something quite different.

-With my own patients, I don’t put endometriosis in the same category as PCOS or PMS.
-Instead, I put in the category of other inflammatory diseases like lupus or rheumatoid arthritis I draw on the treatments that work for those conditions.
+It’s an inflammatory disease that I would put in the same category as inflammatory bowel disease and rheumatoid arthritis.
+As a clinician treating endometriosis, I draw on the treatments that work for those conditions.